 If your test is online, make sure that you have your testing station set up.
 Aim to take the test when you are not going to be disturb, and try to find a time of day that you are most awake and alert.
 If you don’t know when this is, take practice quizzes at different times of day and compare your scores.

 If it’s in a testing centre, make sure that you feel confident and comfortable.
 When you sit down, check that there are no distractors around you.
 Also, make sure that you get there with plenty of time – you don’t need extra stress in your system from rushing in at the last minute!

 Read every question twice, and if possible, highlight the key terms to make sure that you really understand what is being asked of you.
 What units are they asking for?
 Are you sure that you are interpreting the words correctly?
 Taking that extra second to double-check the question can save you a headache in the long term.

 If your test is online, you might think that there’s no harm in calling your friend who is a whiz at Maths or English.
-Though you might ace the test, you might be called in to do a test in person.
-As well as this, you might just not be a good fit for the company if you can’t pass their tests, and the position may just not be the best one for you.
+Though you might ace the test, you might be call to do a test in person.
+As well as this, you might just not be a good fit for the company if you can’t pass their tests and the position may just not be the best one for you.

 …and did we mention practice?